SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 | `revision`     | Dropdown inside device detail view to select device revision or version | Yes       |
 | `serialNumber` | Not used in Device Partner Portal                                       | Yes       |

-Example structure in the device managed object using the inventory API:
+Example JSON structure of a managed object accessible thorugh the inventory API endpoints:

 ```json5
 "c8y_Hardware": {